 We recommend researching which artist you would like to work with prior to scheduling a consultation.
 You can find our artists’ portfolios right here on our website, as well as on Facebook and Instagram.
 Every artist has their strengths and preferred styles, though all our artists are very adaptable.

-During your consultation, your artist will meet with you to take detailed notes of your vision, take any photo examples you have, and give you recommendations on how best to translate your idea into a beautiful tattoo.
+During your consultation we take detailed notes of your vision, as well as any photo examples you have.
+Then we give you recommendations on how best to translate your idea into a beautiful tattoo.
 We may also take photos and measurements of the location you’d like to be tattooed.
 Please be as clear and precise as possible!
 Tattoo designs require a large amount of time researching, planning, and sketching.
 It can take more time to prepare than the application of the tattoo itself, and we’d hate to invest hours into a design only to find out the client has failed to give us vital details.
 Changes to the design concept after a drawing is complete will also require a new deposit, so be sure of what you want before you put your deposit down.